alphagocc/deepin-mame/docs/source/techspecs/layout_files.rst

 ~~~~~~~~

 Elements are one of the basic visual objects that may be arranged, along with
 screens, to make up a view.
-Elements may be built up one or more *components*,
+Elements may be built up of one or more *components*,
-but an element is treated as as single surface when building the scene graph
+but an element is treated as a single surface when building the scene graph
 and rendering.
 An element may be used in multiple views, and may be used
 multiple times within a view.